 Looking at transformative roles this way should also push us to rethink practical rationality as more substantive than the purely formal pictures I have associated with relations 1 and 2.
 Substantive accounts in general claim that some goals are intrinsically rational, in contrast with formal accounts, which claim that only means are rational are irrational, and that the goals they aim at are brute, arational givens, perhaps just desires.
-On this picture, as Hume says, it isn’t irrational to prefer my complete ruin to the least inconvenience to a stranger (Hume 1969: 463/book II part III section iii).
+On this picture, as Hume says, it isn’t irrational to prefer my complete ruin to the least inconvenience to a stranger (Hume 1969, 463/book II part III section iii).
 One popular substantive account, the self-interest account, denies this: my own good is an intrinsically rational goal for me, and to fail to have it or to fail to act on it is in itself practically irrational.

 On my substantive account of practical rationality, self-discovery and the self-development it enables are not merely things we might want alongside our other desires: they are partly constitutive of practical rationality for us.
 It’s intrinsically rational to find out what I am and to develop it, not merely rational as a means to some independent good, nor merely as governing what means we should pick if we happen to have those goals.
 It’s always rational to discover and develop myself.
-This doesn’t mean that it’s not rational to do other things, but it does mean that we can criticise as irrational someone who doesn’t care about or pursue her own self-discovery and self-realization.
+This doesn’t mean that it’s not rational to do other things, but it does mean that we can criticize as irrational someone who doesn’t care about or pursue her own self-discovery and self-realization.
 It can therefore be rational to take on a transformative role: not only as a means to achieve a preset goal; not only as a way of finding out what I’ll be like and what goals I’ll have after my transformation—if I happen to have the second-order goal to find that out; and not only to give myself a new good constituted by the role in its institution.
 Transformative roles are ways of discovering and realizing ourselves, and to that extent taking them on is an instrinsic, not merely instrumental, requirement of practical rationality.

 8. Conclusion

 On the picture I have developed here, what transformative roles do for us is offer mechanisms for self-realization via the possibility of self-discovery by finding a role individually fitting or unfitting.
-To try on the role of soldier is to probe myself for recognition of, or resistance to it; to discover something about myself—a piece of substantial self-knowledge—through that response; and thereby to have an opportunity for self-realization.
+To try on the role of soldier is to probe myself for recognition of or resistance to it; to discover something about myself—a piece of substantial self-knowledge—through that response; and thereby to have an opportunity for self-realization.
 Perhaps being a soldier wakes something in me that needs to be expressed, and can be developed by staying a soldier, as happened to Salter; or perhaps it wakes resistance which reveals what I need to do instead, as happened to O’Brien.

-What being a soldier wakes in Salter is a certain kind of Romanticism: a need to be the passionate and doomed hero, without which his life wouldn’t have been a success for him, but which he’s self-aware enough about to satirise.
+What being a soldier wakes in Salter is a certain kind of Romanticism: a need to be the passionate and doomed hero, without which his life wouldn’t have been a success for him, but which he’s self-aware enough about to satirize.
 He tells a story against himself of giving some disastrously terrible advice to a classmate out of that Romanticism, for example.
 This particular self-realization is the good for Salter, but not necessarily for anyone else, and is in tension—as elements of anyone’s good can be—with other equally real goods for Salter.